Dasmius007/HumbleKeysLibrary/README.md

 ## Settings
 * `Ignore Redeemed Keys` is a setting added in v0.1.4.
 When checked, HumbleKeysLibrary will not import keys that have been revealed on the Humble site.
-* `Import Choice Games` is a setting added in v.0.1.5.
+* `Import Choice Games` is a setting added in v0.1.5.
 When checked, purchases that are detected as Humble Choice Bundles will have the bundle's individual games added.
-* `Create Tags for Bundle Names` is a setting added in v.0.1.5.
-When an entry not `None` is selected, it will create a tag in the format of `Bundle: [Bundle Name]`
+* `Create Tags for Bundle Names` is a setting added in v0.1.5.
+When an entry not `None` is selected, it will create a tag in the format of `Bundle: [Bundle Name]` (Updated in v0.3.0)
-* `Enable Cache` is a setting added in v.0.1.5.
+* `Enable Cache` is a setting added in v0.3.0.
 When checked, HumbleKeysLibrary will create json files for data retrieved from the Humble API in the ExtensionsData directory.
 If a Cache file exists, the API will not be queried.
 This applies to Purchases, Memberships (Humble Monthly) and Orders.

 ## Details
 ### Tags